Written by

 FAQ

-What is the typical recovery time for strabismus surgery?
+What is the typical recovery time for Strabismus surgery?

-After strabismus surgery is that your final eye position?
+After strabismus surgery, is that your final eye position?

-How long does strabismus surgery results last?
+How long do strabismus surgery results last?

 What are the primary things regarding what not to do after strabismus surgery?